In Defence of Darkness

 Original title: Mørke.
 Stjerner, redsel og fem netter på Finse

 Pages: 146 pages

-What are the effects of all this artificial light on humans, animals, and every living thing?
+What are the effects of all this artificial light on humans, animals, and every living organism?

 For as long as she can remember, Sigri Sandberg has been afraid of the dark.
-She undertakes a solo voyage to the mountains in the dead of winter to probe the darkness as well as uncover what lies behind her own fear.
-As she journeys, she introduces us to another woman, Christiane Ritter, who spent a long winter in a trapper’s hut on Svalbard in 1934.
+To discover the roots of her fear and probe the darkness, she undertakes a solo voyage to the mountains in the dead of winter.
+As she journeys, Sandberg introduces us to another woman, Christiane Ritter, who spent a long winter in a trapper’s hut on Svalbard in 1934.

 Sandberg writes about what happens to the body at night.
 She touches on sleep, stars, black holes, northern lights, and the global struggle to maintain a night sky.
 Could it be that the darkness Sandberg has always feared, is much more important than we may have thought?

 British: Little, Brown Book Group /Sphere